plotly/postMessage-API/README.md

 ## Overview

-Plotly is making its JavaScipt API to Plotly graph embeds available and documented for users.
+Plotly is making its JavaScipt API to Plotly graph embeds a supported feature for advanced users.
 This API can be used to build custom controls that change anything about an embedded Plotly graph - the graph type, colors, data, etc - *after* the graph is embedded in a webpage.
+You can even start with a blank Plotly graph, then insert data and style it throught the Embed API.

 The Embed API is the basis for communication between Plotly graphs and [IPython notebook widgets](http://moderndata.plot.ly/widgets-in-ipython-notebook-and-plotly/), as well as  planned support for [RStudio's Shiny](http://shiny.rstudio.com/) product.
+We're excited to see what else it built with it.

 If you want to play with the API, the first step is to create a Plotly graph or use someone else's.
 There are plenty of graphs with which you can experiment on the [https://plot.ly/feed/](Plotly feed).